 Using the crayon-etched artwork many children create in elementary school as inspiration, Mel shares a technique for creating modern Mola designs using hand-dyed batiks and commercial prints.

 Mel loves challenges and has even included improv comedy to her list.
 See how this helps in her quilting life.

-TQS Quilting Legend 2017, Judith Baker Montano, was born in Alberta, CA. After completing a Fine Arts Degree from Chico, CA, she became a mentee of Bill Johnson, illustrator for the Saturday Evening Post.
+Judith Baker Montano, our TQS Quilting Legend for 2017, was born in Alberta, CA. After completing a Fine Arts Degree from Chico, CA, she became a mentee of Bill Johnson, illustrator for the Saturday Evening Post.
 Through trial and error she created her own techniques for crazy quilting that she incorporated into art to wear, as well as other items for stitch enthusiasts to make.